 The National Aboriginal and Torres Strait Islander Flexible Aged Care Program quality review guidelines provide information about the Quality Framework and Quality Standards including quality reviews, assessment contacts and continuous improvement.
 They are designed to assist providers to prepare for visits and to demonstrate continuous improvement in their care and services for clients and service users.

-- National Aboriginal and Torres Strait Islander Flexible Aged Care Program Quality Review Guidelines (WORD, 366 KB)
+- National Aboriginal and Torres Strait Islander Flexible Aged Care Program Quality Review Guidelines (DOC, 366 KB)

 - Continuous improvement resources